 5. Cheesemakers spray on mold to make the rind

-Yes, that’s correct – cheese can contain mold content.
-For some cheeses like brie, cheesemakers will spray mold on to the surface to encourage the growth for white rinds.
+Yes, that’s correct — cheese can contain mold content.
+For some cheeses like brie, cheesemakers will spray mold onto the surface to encourage the growth of white rinds.
 Gross!
 Would you like some mold with that cheese?
 No thanks.

 Luckily, there are many vegan cheese alternatives available at the grocery store.
 Even better, make your own dairy-free cheese using this recipe.